- Chart

 Market Environment Factors

-DBA is affected by factors such as global weather patterns, agricultural supply and demand, government policies, and geopolitical events.
+DBA is influenced by factors such as global agricultural production, weather patterns, trade policies, and geopolitical events affecting commodity prices.

 Growth Trajectory